nikomatsakis/babysteps/babysteps/_posts/2021-04-02-my-shiny-future.md

 In December, I decided to [step back as lead of the compiler team](https://smallcultfollowing.com/babysteps/blog/2020/12/11/rotating-the-compiler-team-leads/).
 I had a number of reasons for doing so, but the most important is that I want to ensure that the Rust project continues to scale and grow.
 For that to happen, we need to transition from one individual doing all kinds of roles to people focusing on those places where they can have the most impact.[^latam]

-**Today I am announcing that I am stepping back from the Rust core team.** I plan to focus all of my energies on my roles as lead of the language design team and tech lead of the [AWS Rust Platform team][awsblog][^aws].
+**Today I am announcing that I am stepping back from the Rust core team.** I plan to focus all of my energies on my roles as lead of the language design team and tech lead of the [AWS Rust Platform team][awsblog].

 ## Where we go from here